pyg-team/pytorch_geometric/examples/distributed/pyg/README.md

 ### Step 3: Run the example in each training node

-For example, running the example in two nodes each with two GPUs:
+For example, running the example in two nodes each with two CPUs:

 ```bash
 # Node 0: